Homemade Anti-flea Shampoo for Cats

 Fleas are one of the worst nightmares for pets.
-They are insect-parasites that feed on the blood of warm-blooded mammals, such as cats, causing them to itch and harm themselves.
+Fleas are insect-parasites that feed on the blood of warm-blooded mammals, such as cats, causing them to itch and harm themselves.
 Unfortunately, fleas are a common issue in cats.

 The first thing you should do is check if your cat really has fleas.
 To do this, see if they have the following main symptoms:

 - They scratch intensely, with special emphasis on areas of the tail and head.

 - They are discouraged, and don't want to play.